Getting your Trinity Audio player ready...

 I told you we should have all agreed to take our turns.

 What the ever-loving crap?
-Nate, held out on me.
-Was he the only one?
+Nate held out on me.
+Kind of like he always does.
+Classic Nate.
+But was he the only one?
 I made the perfect move, and the team didn’t back me.
 It was a no-brainer.

 GM